upmc-enterprises/captain-whisker/README.md

 ## Finding template files

-Calling `CaptainWhisker.initialize('./src')` will search your source directory and all subdirectories for files with an `.hbs` extension.
-Any `.hbs` files it finds that don't start with `_` will be compiled and registered as templates, usable with `CaptainWhisker.build('./relative/path/to.hbs', context)`.
+Calling `CaptainWhisker.initialize('./root')` will search your source directory and all subdirectories for files with an `.hbs` extension.
+This shold be done once per process; CaptainWhisker will store store the precompiled templates so they don't need to be compiled with every use.
+Any `.hbs` files it finds that don't start with `_` will be compiled and registered as templates, usable with `CaptainWhisker.build('path/relative/to/root.hbs', context)`.

 Any files that have names beginning with an underscore will be considered partials.